-In Rhode Island, Domestic violence charges can apply to the following relationships:
+In Rhode Island, domestic violence charges only apply between adult persons and can apply in the following relationships:

 - a current or former spouse

 - a person related by blood or marriage

 - a person with whom you are in a substantive dating relationship and/or an engagement relationship

 - a person with whom you currently or have cohabited with

 - a person with whom you have a child

 When analyzing the type of relationship that is involved, the Courts will review the Rhode Island domestic violence laws which directs them to review the living situation of the parties as well as the period of time in which the parties have been in a dating or engagement relationship.

 There are various types of domestic abuse charges that one can be convicted of.
 We'll share some of the most common domestic violence laws to help you understand what falls under these types of charges.
 After a domestic violence incident, Police Officers can often bring charges of domestic assault.
 Domestic assault (also known as domestic simple assault) occurs when one person negligently or intentionally causes bodily harm to another person with whom they are in a domestic relationship.
 This is similar to a simple assault charge, but between parties of a qualifying type of relationship.
 The violation of a no-contact order (including a temporary restraining order) is also considered a domestic criminal offense.
 The occurs when a person violates a no-contact order or temporary restraining order by attempting to contact the person associated with the order.